RUNNER (RUNNER) Price Prediction | Forecast for 2026, 2027, 2028, 2030 & Beyond｜MEXC

 RUNNER (RUNNER) Price Prediction This Week

-By May 15, 2026(This Week), the projected price for RUNNER is $0.124362, based on the same annual growth input of 5%.
-This weekly checkpoint summarizes the expected direction over the coming days under a steady-growth scenario.
+By May 15, 2026(This Week), the projected price for RUNNER is $0.123775, based on the same annual growth input of 5%.
+This weekly checkpoint summarises the expected direction over the coming days under a steady-growth scenario.

 RUNNER (RUNNER) Price Prediction 30 Days